Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Methods

 \subsection{Details of density functional theory calculation}

-In this work, we used the \textsc{quantum espresso} computer package\cite{QE_2009, QE_2017} for density functional theory calculations.
-We selected non-relativistic ONCV pseudopotentials \cite{ONCV_2013} for Fe and Co.
-We used 90~Ry kinetic-energy cutoff and $18^3$~$k$~points on a uniform grid to converge wavefunctions.
-We used the density functional perturbation theory to calculate the phonons on a coarse grid of $4^3$~$q$~points.
-We constructed Wannier functions using Wannier90,\cite{marzari1997maximally, souza2001maximally, W90updated_2014} and we computed the electron-phonon matrix elements with EPW.\cite{GIUSTINO2007, ponce2016epw} The convergence of $\lambda^\sigma$ requires a small smearing parameter and a large number of $k$-points and $q$-points.
+In this work, we use the \textsc{quantum espresso} computer package\cite{QE_2009, QE_2017} for density functional theory calculations.
+We use the GGA-PBE exchange-correlation functional.~\cite{PBE} We do not include Hubbard $U$ correction, as it leads to an overestimation of both the lattice parameter and magnetic moment of Fe.\cite{Iron_plusU} We choose the non-relativistic ONCV pseudopotentials\cite{ONCV_2013} for Fe and Co.
+We use 90~Ry kinetic-energy cutoff and $18^3$~$k$~points on a uniform grid to converge wavefunctions.
+We use the density functional perturbation theory to calculate the phonons on a coarse grid of $4^3$~$q$~points.
+We use Wannier90\cite{marzari1997maximally, souza2001maximally, W90updated_2014} to construct Wannier functions with $sp^3d^2$-like and $t_{2 \rm g}$-like characters.
+We set the frozen window to range from 30 eV below to 5 eV above the Fermi level.

+We compute the electron-phonon matrix elements with EPW.\cite{GIUSTINO2007, ponce2016epw} The convergence of $\lambda^\sigma$ requires a small smearing parameter and a large number of $k$-points and $q$-points.
 We vary these parameters until convergence in the limit of zero smearing and infinitely many $k$ and $q$ points.
-We determined that $72^3$~$k$~points and $24^3$~$q$~points is sufficient to converge $\lambda^\sigma$.
-To converge the density of states at the Fermi energy, we used $192^3$~$k$~points.
+We determine that a smearing of 0.01 eV, $72^3$~$k$~points, and $24^3$~$q$~points are sufficient to converge $\lambda^\sigma$.
+To converge the density of states at the Fermi energy, we use $192^3$~$k$~points.
 We modified the native EPW package to support spin-polarized calculations.
 All of our calculations are done without including the spin-orbit interaction, as it is relatively weak in 3$d$ metals such as Fe and Co.